 Introduction:

 The point of this report is both a status report, and a proposal for my education and career path.
 It is a status report because it will cover the work that I have completed to pursue this path as well as the work that is needed to complete for me to attain this path.
-It is also a proposal for the reason that I will need support to pursue this path, thus this report will be used in hopes of gaining that support from you.
-The path that I have chosen for my career and cover for this project is a field I have worked in for a while under your supervision, and we have talked about my plans to move into this field since I first began working.
+It is also a proposal as I will need support to pursue this path, thus this report will be used in hopes of gaining that support from you.
+The path that I have chosen for my career and will cover for this project is a field I have worked in for a while under your supervision, and we have talked about my plans to move into this field since I first began working.
 I hope you find the details in this report as an appreciation of the time and resources you’ve already invested in me.
 The rest of this report will be an overview of the field of construction management, and what I will need to do to enter this field.
-Firstly, I will cover the background of why I chose this field, then I will cover a basic career profile for this field, and lastly, give an overview of the work I’ve completed to pursue this field in the work left to still complete.
+Firstly, I will cover the background of why I chose this field, then I will cover a basic career profile for this field, and lastly, give an overview of the work I’ve completed to pursue this field in the work left to complete.

 Background:

 The initial need for creating this report is the complete assignment in my technical writing class.
-And the purpose of the assignment is in part to help us prepare for the future, but also a way for us to gain experience in formulating reports that overview future projects and plans.
+The purpose of the assignment is also to help me prepare for the future, but also a way for us to gain experience in formulating reports that overview future projects and plans.
 My technical writing class is a class needed to fill my English minor.
-This minor is also paired with my economics major.
-I chose an economics major and an English minor because TCU did not offer any form of construction major or minor, and honing my abilities in both of those academic fields would help me in any part of my life.
+This minor is also paired with my Economics major.
+I chose an Economics major and an English minor because TCU did not offer any form of construction major or minor, and honing my abilities in both of those academic fields would help me in any part of my life.
 I chose construction management as my career path because I knew I wanted to do something in construction and in business.
 The first job I hope to have after college is working for your company, so I can learn more about construction and how the business works.
-The end of my career path is that one day I hope to own construction company.
+The end of my career path is that one day I hope to own a construction company.

 Career path profile: